Peterpiotr/siguren-documentation/docs/source/archives/user-manual-7-4.rst

    |image12|\ *The limiter being delivered rated for the application;
    the limiter part should never be dismantled.
 Never add nor withdraw a spring during normal functioning of the winch.
-Any maintenance operation should be done by SIGUREN or an authorized representative.*
+Any maintenance operation should be done by SIGUREN technologies or an authorized representative.*

 Setting and tests on the drives
 -------------------------------